kalinchuk/telesms/README.md

 ## LICENSE:

-TeleSMS is Copyright © 2014 Telefio.
+TeleSMS is Copyright © 2014 Code Garden, LLC.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.